What Is Preference Optimization Doing, and Why?: Introduction

-In this paper, we identify the learning behaviors by showing the stability of their optimization dynamics in achieving the final responses, going beyond conventional judgments based solely on objective forms, since the same objective can reflect either supervised or reinforcement learning depending on data distributions and base models.
-The stability is measured through the gradient dot products between the learning objectives to be minimized and the expected negative log-likelihood on the final responses, with respect to a sequence of PO checkpoints, cf., Eq.~\eqref{eq:g-cond}.
-Overall, positive dot products throughout learning indicate stable, targeted learning, while near-zero, negative, or fluctuating values reflect exploratory behaviors.
-We conducted rigorous experiments on two representative PO methods for the task of human preference alignment: DPO, which contrastively learns from predefined win-lose pairs in an offline manner, and PPO, an online method that rolls out candidate tokens and updates the model based on their associated advantages.
-The detailed analyses are presented in Section~\ref{sec:rmb}, and we summarize the key observations as follows. \begin{itemize}[leftmargin=*,itemsep=0em,parsep=0.1em,topsep=0.1em]
+In this paper, we diagnose endpoint-aligned learning behavior through the \emph{stability of optimization dynamics} in achieving final responses, going beyond existing judgments based solely on objective forms~\cite{ren2024learning}.
+This is important since the same objective can reflect either supervised or reinforcement learning depending on the data distribution and model stages.
+The stability is measured by the gradient dot product, across checkpoints, between the learning objective and the expected negative log-likelihood of the final responses, cf., Eq.~\eqref{eq:g-cond}.
+Note that these final responses serve as a \emph{diagnostic endpoint} for relating intermediate updates to eventual behavior, rather than as external ground truth.

-\item \emph{DPO aligns with supervised learning behavior}.
-However, its learning targets are implicit, relying not only on win data but also on lose data, and potentially on the model parameters.
+Overall, positive dot products throughout PO suggest stable, targeted learning, while near-zero, negative, or fluctuating values are more consistent with exploratory behavior.
+We conduct controlled experiments on two key PO methods for the task of human preference alignment: {DPO, which contrastively learns from predefined win-lose pairs in an offline manner, and PPO, an online method that generates rollouts and updates the model based on the estimated advantages.} The detailed analyses are presented in Section~\ref{sec:rmb}, and we summarize the key observations as follows. \begin{itemize}[leftmargin=1em,itemsep=0em,parsep=0.1em,topsep=0.1em]

-\item \emph{PPO follows reinforcement learning behavior}.
-Its exploration is stable, mainly along orthogonal targets, yet with a slight shift toward conflicting candidates, showing its broad coverage.
+\item \textbf{DPO exhibits supervised-like endpoint dynamics with implicit learning targets}, shaped by both win and lose data, and potentially by the current model parameters.